 Now that you know how to cool down Amazon Fire TV Stick, why not take it a step further and optimize it?
 By learning how to sideload and install Amazon Fire TV apps and others, you can enjoy uninterrupted viewing with a wide array of streaming options to choose from.

 Did you find this article helpful?
 Let us know in the comments section below if this guide has helped you learn how to cool down Amazon Fire TV Stick.
-We would love hearing from you!
+We would love hearing from you if you still have a problem with your Firestick running hot!